-We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-198569, No. 333-196994, and No. 333-200394) of Marathon Patent Group, Inc. ("Company") of our report dated April 4, 2017, relating to the consolidated financial statements which appears in this Form 10-K. Our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.
+We hereby consent to the use in the Prospectus constituting a part of this Registration Statement of our report dated April 4, 2017, relating to the consolidated financial statements of Marathon Patent Group, Inc. ("Company") as of and for the year ended December 31, 2016, which is contained in that Prospectus.
+Our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.